Stelluuh/WeatherWise/CollaborationGuide.md

 # Collaboration Steps:

-1. Clone the Repository: Clone the original repository directly to your local machine.
+1. Clone the Repository(if you haven't already): Clone the original repository directly to your local machine.
     ```bash
     git clone <repository_url>
     ```